 Do Mini Bikes Have Gears?

 Most mini bikes have gears.
-The gears are necessary to help the small engine power the bike.
+In order for the small engine to power the bike, the gears are essential.

 How Do You Shift Gears on a Mini Bike